How to find out which appliances are costing you the most - there might be some surprises!

 Step 2: Turn off all your appliances so you have the lowest possible energy use in your home.
 The exceptions are your fridge, freezer and broadband router.

-Step 4: Using the app, write down each cost and see how much individual appliances are costing you to run per hour.
+Step 4: Write down each cost and see how much individual appliances are costing you to run per hour.
 It’s really simple, but you can find more details about using the app to do this here.

 That’s it.
 By doing this in each room, you’ll get a good idea of how much things in your home cost to run.
 You can then start making clued-up decisions about how to use less energy and cut those bills.